 - Has an educational background in journalism, literature, or creative writing

 - Has prior internship or entry-level job experience at another publishing, media, or non-profit organization

 - Undergraduate applicants should be in their junior or senior year, and should preferably have off-campus work or internship experience

 - Regularly reads new book releases as well as literary magazines and literary websites (including but not limited to Recommended Reading, The Commuter, and electricliterature.com)

 - Believes strongly in Electric Literature’s mission: to make literature more relevant, exciting, and inclusive

 - Is hard working, pays attention to detail, and can work independently

 - Writes clearly and with personality

 - Has an eye for design and knows what images will grab a reader’s attention

-- The headline and 2–3 paragraph introduction for a reading list (you can look at the lists section on our site for inspiration).
+- Write the headline and 2 to 3 paragraph introduction for a reading list (you can look at the Reading Lists on our site for inspiration).
 Include 5–7 book titles that you would include on the list, and a short capsule description of one of those books.